PoliticalGraveyard.com

 Betsy A. Rice — of Mattawan, Van Buren County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1996.
 Female.
 Still living as of 1996.

 Jacqueline Diana Rice — of Michigan.
+Socialist.
 Socialist Workers candidate for U.S. Representative from Michigan 1st District, 1970.
 Female.
 Still living as of 1970.

 Zeline Richard — of Detroit, Wayne County, Mich.
 Democrat.
-Officer at large of Michigan Democratic Party, 1969; delegate to Democratic National Convention from Michigan, 1996 (alternate), 2000.
+Delegate to Democratic National Convention from Michigan, 1968 (alternate), 1996 (alternate), 2000; officer at large of Michigan Democratic Party, 1969.
 Female.
 Still living as of 2000.

 Constance Richards — of Royal Oak, Oakland County, Mich.
 Republican.
 Delegate to Republican National Convention from Michigan, 1988.
 Female.
 Still living as of 1988.